 A controversial and still not fully resolved issue is related to the interpretation of the separation of religious and public life (laicité).
 The ban of religious signs and symbols from public places is, in theory, applicable to all religious affiliations but concerns mainly the Islamic community.
 Currently, an ongoing debate has focused on the possibility of expressing religious beliefs or to practice religion in the workplace.
 President Hollande has indicated that legislation on these issues might be considered soon, following contradictory decisions by the highest private courts which authorized (for some) and banned (for others) a kindergarten assistant to wear the Islamic headscarf in school.
-However, due to the present political and social climate, it is doubtful that the President will be able to stick to his commitment.
+While political institutions and the judiciary still stick to the ideals of political liberties and civil rights, one observes a growing illiberal attitude in public opinion and a rejection of differences based, in particular, on religious beliefs (Halāl food, public religious demonstrations, etc.).

-Nondiscrimination Score: 6 In principle, any discrimination such as those based on gender, race, ethnic origin or religion is banned by the constitution and by fundamental law.
+In principle, any discrimination such as those based on gender, race, ethnic origin or religion is banned by the constitution and by fundamental law.
 Beyond the recognition of the right of non-discrimination, however, institutional monitoring, judicial support and policy measures to ensure such rights are less than adequate.